St. Paul's United FC

 St Paul's United Strikers Football Club is a Saint Kitts and Nevis professional football club from St Paul's.
 They play their home matches at the Warner Park in Basseterre.

 They usually play in the Saint Kitts and Nevis Premier Division, but due to a conflict between the FA and the majority of the clubs, they don't take part in 2008/2009.

 History

 St Paul's United have won the domestic championship five times.

+Results

+International

+Results list St. Paul's United Strikers FC's goal tally first.